List of nicknames of United States Army divisions

-Many Army divisions have over the years earned nicknames; some laudatory, some derogatory, but mostly colorful.
-Sometimes, the nicknames themselves have overshadowed the actual name of the division, e.g. the "Screaming Eagles" for the 101st Airborne Division.
+Many Army divisions have over the years earned nicknames.
+Sometimes, the nicknames themselves have overshadowed the actual name of the division, such as the "Screaming Eagles" for the 101st Airborne Division.

 Special designation

 An official special designation is a "nickname granted to a military organization" which has been authorized by the Center of Military History and recognized through a certificate signed by the Secretary of the Army.

 A division's nickname may derive from numerous sources: